All Episodes

 That's my hometown team.

-Uh back in late February, you predicted that the number of cases would go down to zero.
+Back in late February, you predicted that the number of cases would go down to zero.

 How did we get from your prediction of zero to one million?

-Do you believe that if those reports are true that Trump is guilty of violating his oath of office?
+Do you believe that if those reports are true, that Trump is guilty of violating his oath of office?

-Black unemployment went up by one by point one percent.
+Black unemployment went up by 0.1%.

-Asian American unemployment went up by point five percent.
+Asian American unemployment went up by 0.5%.

 How is that a victory?